-In June 2015, DENSO formulated the Basic Policies on Corporate Governance based on Japan's Corporate Governance Code, which aims for transparent and efficient corporate management.
+In June 2015, DENSO formulated the Basic Policies on Corporate Governance, aiming for high levels of management soundness, efficiency, and transparency.

 Corporate Governance System and Principal Organizations

-Under this system, Senior Executive Directors and Management Officers serve concurrently as members of the Board to ensure balance in terms of knowledge, experience, and abilities throughout the Board of Directors as a whole.
-In addition, DENSO Corporation sets the term of office for members of the Board at one year with the aim of building a flexible management structure that responds to changes in the management environment and to further clarify management responsibilities during the business year.
+Under this system, members who serve concurrently as executive officers and directors ensure balance in terms of knowledge, experience, and abilities throughout the Board of Directors as a whole.
+In addition, DENSO CORPORATION sets the term of office for members of the Board at one year with the aim of building a flexible management structure that responds to changes in the management environment and that further clarifies management responsibilities during the business year.

 Corporate Governance System